Responsive typography font-size calculator

-- Mac: Firefox Dev, Opera Dev, Chrome, Vivaldi - cool
+- Mac: Firefox Dev, Opera Dev, Chrome, Vivaldi - all cool

-- Mac Safari - works but only at full pixel level, no sub-pixels so less smooth.
-The pop-up test window has issues also.
+- Mac: Safari - works but only at full pixel level, no sub-pixels so less smooth, and in some circumstances requires a page refresh.
+The "Test window" has issues also.
 Investigating…

-- PC: Firefox Dev, Chrome - all's cool
+- PC: Firefox Dev, Chrome - all cool

-- PC: IE - tool (and site) isn't supported, but the method works as expected across IE 9 - Edge.
+- PC: IE - though the tool (and site) isn't supported, the method works as expected across IE 9 - Edge.